Pervez Khattak: Political career

+Formation of the PTI-P

+On 17 July 2023, Khattak announced his own breakaway party called the PTI-P at a gathering he had held with other senior politicians.
+Mahmood Khan, another former Chief Minister of the province, was sat alongside Khattak at the time of the announcement.
+According to a handout issued at this gathering, Khattak would be the chief of the PTIP while more than 57 former members of the Provincial Assembly of Khyber Pakhtunkhwa had joined.
+The handout further explained that the cause of the new party's formation was difference and conflict with the PTI over the 9 May protests.
+After his party's defeat in the 2024 Pakistani general election, he left the chairmanship of the party and took a break from politics.

 Chief Minister of Khyber Pakhtunkhwa

 On 13 May 2013, Chairman PTI Imran Khan nominated Pervez Khattak as the Chief Minister of Khyber Pakhtunkhwa, the top post in the province where PTI as of 25 July 2018 has 94 out of 145 seats.
 In 2013, Khattak was elected CM with 4 votes, more than his nearest rival from JUI-F Maulana Lutfur Rehman who secured 3 votes.
 He led a coalition government with PTI as the leading party while Jamaat-e-Islami and Awami Jamhuri Ittehad Pakistan were also a part of it.